Table of Contents

 Asset-Based Lending (ABL)

 With asset-based lending, you use an asset as collateral to receive financing.
-With asset-based invoice financing, you use your accounts receivables as collateral to get a loan or line of credit from an invoice financing company.
+With asset-based invoice financing, you use your accounts receivable as collateral to get a loan or line of credit from an invoice financing company.
 You’ll pay interest on the amount you borrow and retain ownership of the invoices.
-However, you must repay the loan based on the agreed terms, regardless of whether your customers fully pay their invoices.
+However, you must repay the loan based on the agreed terms, regardless of whether your customers all pay their invoices in full.

 Traditional Factoring

-With invoice factoring, you sell your accounts receivables to a factoring company.
-The company will typically give you less than the invoice value (often 70% to 90%) up front.
+With invoice factoring, you sell your accounts receivable to a factoring company.
+The company will typically give you less than the invoice value (often 70% to 90%, though this can vary by industry) up front.
 They are then responsible for collecting on the invoices directly from your customers.
 Once your customers pay, the company will take out fees and forward you the balance.

-One advantage of factoring is that you won’t have to chase down payment from your customers.
+One advantage of factoring is that you won’t have to chase down payments from your customers.
 However, factoring tends to cost more than asset-based invoice financing, since the factoring company does more work to collect payments.
-Also keep in mind that having a third party interact with your clients could damage your business relationships.
+Also, keep in mind that having a third party interact with your clients could damage your business relationships.

 Selective Receivables Finance